-Windows Repair and Replacement Grant Scheme
+Windows Grant Scheme Fund

 Moray Council is committed to preserving and enhancing Moray’s historic and built heritage.
 Within Moray there are 18 conservation areas which have been designated on the basis that these are areas of special architectural or historic interest where it is desirable to preserve and enhance their character and appearance.